AbhishekVarghese/Markov-Decision-Problem-Simulation/README.md

 * Discount Factor (Gamma): the discount factor used in Q learning.
 It should be a value between [0,1].
 * Exploration Rate (Epsilon): the exploaration rate used in Q learning.
 It should be a value between [0,1].
 * Learning Rate (Alpha): the learning rate used in Q learning.
-* Max time steps: set the maximum time step that Q learning should run.
+* Max time steps: After the agent takes T steps, it agent will reset back to start state.
+Must be an integer.
+If left blank T is inifinity.
-* Animation Speed multiplier: control the speed of the animation.
+* Animation Speed multiplier: Controls in how many seconds should agent move.
+The input should be A value greater than 0.
+By default agent takes 1 step every second.
+Setting the value to 2 increases the speed to 2x i.e. one step every 0.5 seconds.
 Change it to a larger value if you find the animation too slow.
+Change to lower value if you want to observe/study the numerical values generated.
+Note that changing the animation speed multiplier won't affect the FPS.
+Hence you may not be able to observe all frames if the FPS < Animation Speed multiplier.